nkarvounakis/max_external_hot_code_reloading/README.md

 ##### Caveats
   * Max Object Class Changes: If the Max object class itself undergoes structural changes (added or removed members), the memory layout might get affected, requiring a Max restart.
-  * Static: static variables globally or in functions in the platform-independent file will be resettled upon recompiling
+  * Static: static variables globally or in functions in the platform-independent file will be resetted upon recompiling
   * Function Pointers: You can't use function pointers to directly reference functions defined in DLL.
 The Whole referencing has to happen through GetProcAddress  (as demonstrated in the example), and never directly.